Landry & Kling: History

+In 2023, Landry and Kling became notable as subcontractors of the Bibby Stockholm barge to accommodate asylum seekers at Portland Port.

 Corporate Services

 Landry & Kling provides site selection for meetings at sea, incentive cruise groups and full ship charters as well as complete program planning services and onboard execution.

 Clients include blue-chip companies such as Aflac, Harley-Davidson, Land O'Lakes, and MetLife, privately held organizations and theme cruise organizers, as well as HelmsBriscoe, the global meetings procurement company, for whom they provide all cruise related services under the "HB Cruises" private label brand.
 "Landry & Kling's long-term specialization in the cruise industry has given them a knowledge base and connections that allow them to customize cruise solutions for their clients".

 Incentive cruises

 At the time the company was founded, cruise lines did not have cruise incentive departments, and corporations did not typically think of cruises as travel incentive rewards.
 TravelMarket says the firm is " practically synonymous with cruise incentives".

 Cruise Ship Charters - Dockside and at Sea

 Landry & Kling originated the concept of using cruise ships as "floating hotels" chartered to provide supplemental housing dockside during citywide events, such as the 2005 Super Bowl in Jacksonville, Florida.

 They also facilitated other dockside charter projects for the American Heart Association 1996 (New Orleans), Relief housing after Hurricane Katrina 2005 (Mobile, AL), Cricket World Cup 2007 (West Indies); Fifth Summit of the Americas 2009 (Trinidad), and the 2016 Summer Olympics in Rio.

 Landry & Kling is one of the country's leading cruise ship charter consultants, not only for corporate use, but also for leisure themed charters, such as Rock Legends Cruise and "It's the Ship", Asia's largest music festival at sea.
 Landry & Kling is the only company recommended as cruise charter specialists in Berlitz Cruising & Cruise Ships annually, from 2008 to 2015.

 Landry & Kling claims to have chartered more cruise ships than any other entity in the world.